CyberSys/RealisticFirearmFramework/README.md

 * A evolution of the [ORGM mod for Project Zomboid](https://github.com/FWolfe/RealGunsMod), redesigned to be a application independent framework.

-* A system incorporating realistic firearm mechanics, operation of the weapons, mechanical and ammunition failures, and recalculation of firearm stats based on factors such as current ammo in the chamber (multi ammo types supported), weight of attachments absorbing recoil, and much more.
+* A system incorporating realistic firearm mechanics (mechanical function), operation of the weapons, and mechanical and ammunition failures.

+* Provides dynamic recalculation of firearm stats based on factors such as current ammo in the chamber (multi ammo types supported), weight of attachments absorbing recoil, many additional stats.
+Barrel length alone effects range, damage, sound, manoeuvrability and reaction time.

 * Abstract enough potential uses include anything from 3d shooters to 2d turn based games.

 What this project is **NOT**:

-* A scientific simulation of ballistic performance
+* A scientific simulation of ballistic performance.
+Values produced by this framework should be in no way considered real.
+In many ways it is a over simplification.
+However bringing this values as close to real as possible is a goal.

+* Complete.
+Pre-alpha status.

 The Framework is made up of several components: